Best Mouse for Remote Work 2026: MX Master 4 vs 6 Rivals

 As an Amazon Associate I earn from qualifying purchases.
 Product prices and availability are subject to change.

-We researched 8 mice over 3 months of daily remote work across different hand sizes, workflows, and desk setups, as recommended by OSHA's computer workstation guidelines.
+We researched 8 mice over 3 months of daily remote work across different hand sizes, workflows, and desk setups.
 Here's what we found.

 What the Research Says About Mice for Remote Work